JavaScript Data GridMigrate from 7.4 to 8.0

 • To keep backward compatibility, test solutions proposed in this guide.
 If you experience any problems, contact our Technical Support Team (opens new window).

-• You can also check the release notes for a complete list of all changes.
+• You can also check the changelog for a complete list of all changes.

 Keywords (alphabetically)